Arush-O7/Smart-Spending-Tracker-and-Analyzer/README.md

-# 🔍 Project Documentation: Smart Spending Tracker & Analyzer
+# Smart Spending Tracker & Analyzer

 ## 📝 Project Overview
 This project is an intelligent financial tool designed to help users understand their spending habits through automated analysis.
 It combines **Machine Learning** for transaction classification and **Anomaly Detection** to identify unusual financial activity.